 How To Make Caprese Pasta Salad

-Cook pasta according to package directions and drain.
+Cook pasta according to the al dente package directions and drain.
 Place pasta into a large bowl.
 Drizzle with olive oil and toss with a spoon to coat evenly and keep from sticking.

 Chop cherry tomatoes in half.
 If using ciliegine mozzarella balls, chop in half as well.
 Add tomatoes with juices, mozzarella and basil to pasta.
 Toss to mix and place in refrigerator to cool.

 Mix together olive oil and vinegar.
 Squeeze the freshly-peeled garlic cloves through a garlic press into the mixture and add salt and pepper, to taste (I used about ½ teaspoon of each).
 You can stir all ingredients together in a bowl or I always use a small mason jar to shake well when I first make it and again, just before pouring it over the other pasta salad ingredients.

 Pour dressing over pasta salad just before you are ready to serve it.
 Toss and enjoy!